-Effective January 5, 2009, all new NSF grants and funding increments on existing NSF grants to organizations subject to 2 CFR Part 215 will incorporate by reference the Research Terms & Conditions dated July 1, 2008, and the NSF Agency Specific Requirements dated 01/09.
-The Research Terms & Conditions will not be applied to NSF cooperative agreements and NSF fellowship awards made to individuals.
+Effective January 4, 2010, organizations subject to 2 CFR (Code of Federal Regulations) Part 215 will incorporate by reference the Research Terms & Conditions dated July 1, 2008, and the NSF Agency Specific Requirements dated January, 2010.
+The Research Terms & Conditions will not be applied to NSF cooperative agreements or to NSF fellowship awards made to individuals.
+Except as noted below, the NSF Agency Specific Requirements apply to all new NSF grants and funding amendments to existing NSF grants awarded on or after January 4, 2010, with the exception of Article 15, which only applies to new proposals submitted or due on or after January 4, 2010.